 John Mackay wrote his first song at 3 years old, and began piano studies at age 6.
 He began his professional career at age 18, playing the Hammond B-3 organ in a number of venues, including television and radio.
 He studied composition and arranging throughout the 70's with various well-known teachers in Toronto, (where he grew up), but fundamentally considers himself a self-taught musician, through years of listening and playing experience.
 He has worked with some of Canada's finest jazz musicians, including Peter Appleyard, Don Thompson, Marty Morell, Michael Stuart and many others, while simultaneously working some "commercial gigs" with various artists, including Roger Whittaker and Jim Carrey.
 John moved to the U.S. in the 80's and spent a couple of years gigging around New York, before settling in Boston for a number of years.
 While there, he worked with, amongst others, Cab Calloway and William Thomas McKinley.

-John now divides his time between the US, Canada and New Zealand, leading an active musical life, performing, recording, composing and teaching.
+John now divides his time between the USA and Canada, leading an active musical life, performing, recording, composing and teaching.
 He has released a number of recordings in the past few years, mostly original compositions, including jazz, pop, sacred vocal music, contemporary classical and celtic.

 John's two most recent piano trio recordings have garnered rave reviews and feature him as both a composer and a fine interpreter of other works.
 “Peaced Heart and Often Grin” is mostly original compositions with a few standards thrown in for good measure.
 “For Wayne and Herbie” is a dedication to two of the finest jazz musicians of this (or any) generation and features the music of Mr. Shorter and Mr. Hancock.